 - able to prioritise work

-It is up to schools and Local Authorities (LAs) to decide what qualifications and experience applicants need to have, so it is important to check locally.
+It is up to schools and local authorities (LAs) to decide what qualifications and experience applicants need to have, so it is important to check locally.
 Some may employ people on the basis of their experience and potential alone.
 Others may require a qualification, such as in English and maths.
 Experience of office work or a qualification in administration or computer skills could also be useful.
+Administrators from other sectors can move into schools but it would be helpful to demonstrate interest in how schools work, such as by being a school governor.

 You'll need clearance from the Disclosure and Barring Service (DBS).